AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

    |   1   |   1   |   0   |   0   |  translates as

 ```
-Each transmission is 40 bits long (i.e. 29 ms, 36 incl. preamble)
-32 bits data and 8 bits Modulo256 checksum.
-Data is transmitted in pure binary values, NOT BCD-coded.
-Temperature is given in Centi-Fahrenheit and offset by 900.
-Burst length is ~36ms (41 pulses + 8 syncs) * 750us.

-CH1 has a period of 57 s

-CH2 has a period of 67 s

-CH3 has a period of 79 s

 - A short pulse of 250 us followed by a 500 us gap is a 0 bit,
 - a long pulse of 500 us followed by a 250 us gap is a 1 bit,
 - there is a sync preamble of pulse, gap, 750 us each, repeated 4 times.